 Bill, bill, letter, bill, Marine Base 4…

-Genzo discarded his other mail and ripped open the heavy package from the marines.
+Genzo discarded his other mail and ripped open the heavy envelope from the marines.
 His village, no, the entire island, was not important enough to get attention from either pirates or marines.
 What in the world was going on here?

 It is with great sadness that we must inform you of the regretful demise of Captain Bellemere.